 Starting your own business is a difficult feat for anyone, including those in the videography business.
 If you are willing to work hard and take the right steps, it’s possible to establish and grow a successful business.
 We are going to walk you through some tips on how to get started.

-As an independent, self-equipped video producer, you don't have to rely only on contract and crew work.
-You can generate your own projects: research the community's communication needs, (training, marketing, education, government, industry, current affairs), and develop proposals (broadcast and non-broadcast), that communicate powerful messages on behalf of prospective clients and audiences.
-Smart equipment purchases will enable you to support your proposals with DVD samples that demonstrate your capacity to execute some of your production ideas.
+As an independent, self-equipped video producer, you don’t have to rely only on contract and crew work.
+You can generate your own projects: research the community’s communication needs — training, marketing, education, government, industry, current affairs — and develop proposals that communicate powerful messages on behalf of prospective clients and audiences.
+Smart equipment purchases will enable you to support your proposals, and creating a sizzle reel shows your capacity to execute some of your production ideas.

 If you are serious about making a living as an independent solo video creator, here are some things to think about:

 One vital thing you need to know is how screen stories are organized.
 In order to manage, shoot and edit video presentations efficiently, you need to use appropriate production management tools, from shot lists and shooting scripts to field tape logs and paper edits.
 Open source software templates for these forms are available online.
 Also check out the many forms available on Videomaker‘s Book of Forms online.
 This book includes a CD and a huge variety of 91 forms from shotlists to model releases, and some of these forms can be purchased separately as downloads on the shopping site.

 In the hands of a good storyteller and practiced operator, the new and ever-evolving digital prosumer gear can create professional broadcast-quality results.